2023 Best Value Child Development & Family Studies Schools in the Southwest Region

 UH excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Child Development & Family Studies Schools in the Southwest Region list.

 Texas Woman’s University did quite well in this year’s ranking of the best value schools for human development and family studies students.
 It came in at #8 on the list.
-Located in the city of Denton, TWU is a public college with a fairly large student population.
+Located in the city of Denton, TWU is a public school with a large student population.

-TWU undergraduate students pay an average of $18,186 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at TWU are $18,186 a year.
 Human Development majors at TWU take out an average of $24,028 in student loans while working on their egree.

 UNT undergraduate students pay an average of $20,906 in tuition and fees each year.
 While working on their degree, human development majors at UNT accumulate an average of around $21,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $190.